• Skip to primary navigation

 Recipe Card

-Grilled okra served on a white plate with a napkin.
+Grilled okra is served on a white plate with a napkin.

-Delicious grilled okra is ready in just a few minutes, and the grilling eliminates the sliminess typical to this tasty vegetable.
-Serve it alone, or with a tasty dipping sauce.
+This delicious grilled okra is ready in minutes, and grilling eliminates any sliminess.
+Serve it alone or with a spicy dipping sauce.

 Prep Time10 minutes mins